bkhsoftware/MOWED/README.md

 - Modular architecture for easy addition of new optimization problems
 - Multiple optimization modules: Personal Finance, Education, Reforestation, and Small Business
+- Sample data functionality for quick exploration and testing
 - Data persistence using browser storage (localStorage and IndexedDB)
 - Offline capabilities with background sync (PWA)
 - Interactive UI with real-time optimization results